1 Person Fatally Shot on Hemlock Avenue in Dallas: Police

 According to the Dallas Police Department, officers responded to a shooting call in the 7000 block of Hemlock Avenue shortly after 1:30 p.m.

-Police say that when officers arrived, they learned that a victim was involved in a verbal altercation with an unknown suspect at the 24 Hour store in the 5400 block of Park Lane.
+Police say that when officers arrived, they learned that a victim, identified Monday as 22-year-old Mohamed Abdi Mohamed, was involved in a verbal altercation with an unknown suspect at the 24 Hour store in the 8400 block of Park Lane.

 During the altercation, a second unknown suspect shot the victim, police say.